coderefinery/workshop-intro/livestream.md

 - Livestream - anyone!
 - Livestream, separate Zoom for exercises and discussion
-- Livestream, some in-person meetups for exercises and discussion
+- Livestream, in-person meetups for exercises and discussion

 There are many parts of the workshop (*this will all make sense soon*):